MinimallyCorrect/TickThreading/README.md

 Configuration
 -----
-TickThreading uses minecraft forge's suggested config location - minecraft folder/configs/TickThreading.cfg It's commented quite well, and is hopefully understandable.
+TickThreading uses minecraft forge's suggested config location - minecraft folder/configs/TickThreading.cfg Some additional configuration options which need to be set before the server is started can be changed in the ttlaunch.properties file in your server folder.
+It's commented quite well, and is hopefully understandable.
 If any of the descriptions don't make sense please make an issue.

 Logging